Patient-centered physical therapy in southern New Hampshire

 Get hands-on healing

-If your personal health goals include improved function and vitality, Dr. Jason Cole will recommend regular manual therapy.
-During each 1-hour session, he will combine advanced techniques like trigger point dry needling, cupping, and soft tissue massage with tailored exercises for a holistic, hands-on approach to your wellbeing.
+If your personal health goals also include improved function and vitality, Dr. Alli will recommend regular manual therapy.
+During each 45-minute session, your therapist will combine advanced techniques like trigger point dry needling, cupping, and soft tissue massage with tailored exercises for a holistic, hands-on approach to your wellbeing.

 Why do I need physical therapy, anyway?